ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

 ### Timestamp

 When processed creates a human readable string with either the current event link time, or the event link time when code # was last received.
+If code is omitted or 0, the the current wall clock time is used.
+Code may also have any valid event number 1-255.
+Then it will print the time of the last received event.

 ### Event Clock TS Div